The Abyssinian Meeting House: Maine's Untold African American Heritage

 “If we don’t act quickly to establish a historic district there to preserve the core of this India Street area, we could easily lose it,” Sally Oldham, trustee of Greater Portland Landmarks, says.

 In the 19th century, the Abyssinian was a vibrant religious and cultural center.
 People flocked to the church for Sunday service, and in the evenings, everyone gathered for lectures, concerts, and lively socials.
-For a decade, it even served as the school for segregated African American children.
+For a decade, it even served as the school for segregated Black children.

 Stay connected with us via email.
 Sign up today.

-“They had a thriving community,” Paul says of the Ward 1 neighborhood, then 60 percent African American.
+“They had a thriving community,” Paul says of the Ward 1 neighborhood, then 60 percent Black.
 Back then, one walked in with family and friends up the stairs to the main sanctuary.
 Each family in the neighborhood likely painted the pews their own color, judging by paint analysis.

 “Usually old meeting houses then were nothing fancy, but this one had gas lights and carpets and plaster walls and the gallery—it was pretty luxurious,” Paul adds.
 “And it’s still standing!”